AzNOAOTares/antares-base/doc/source/index.rst

    function for a given context if its arguments are present and if the algorithm for that derivation function completes.

-10. CA and LA propertys are always available.
+10. CA and LA Properties are always available.

-11. AR propertys are only accessible during per-replica processing;
+11. AR Properties are only accessible during per-replica processing;
-    AO propertys are available if ``AR-HasAstroObject`` is :py:data:`True`; ES only if ``AO-kind = "extended source"``; PS only if ``AR-HasAstroObject`` is :py:data:`True` and ``AO-kind = "point source"``.
+    AO Properties are available if ``AR-HasAstroObject`` is :py:data:`True`; ES only if ``AO-kind = "extended source"``; PS only if ``AR-HasAstroObject`` is :py:data:`True` and ``AO-kind = "point source"``.

-12. CB propertys are only visible during per-combo processing.
+12. CB Properties are only visible during per-combo processing.

-13. CA processing can iterate through the alerts of its locus-aggregated alert to access AR, PS, and ES propertys.
+13. CA processing can iterate through the alerts of its locus-aggregated alert to access AR, PS, and ES Properties.
 For
     example:

     >>> alert.LA.assembleTimeSeries_replics( 'AR', 'Redshift' )

-    Here, ``alert`` is a camera alert and the above call returns a time series of all the values of the property ``Redshift`` under ``AR`` context of the alert replicas associated with a locus aggregated alert.
+    Here, ``alert`` is a camera alert and the above call returns a time series of all the values of the Property ``Redshift`` under ``AR`` context of the alert replicas associated with a locus aggregated alert.

-14. CB processing can iterate through its replicas to access AR, AO, PS, and ES propertys.
+14. CB processing can iterate through its replicas to access AR, AO, PS, and ES Properties.

     >>> combo.CB.assembleVector( 'AR', 'Redshift' )

-    Here, ``combo`` is an alert combo and the above call returns a numpy array of all the values of the property ``Redshift`` under ``AR`` context of the alert replicas associated with the alert combo.
+    Here, ``combo`` is an alert combo and the above call returns a numpy array of all the values of the Property ``Redshift`` under ``AR`` context of the alert replicas associated with the alert combo.

-15. A derived property cannot have a circular definition (and so definitions form a directed acyclic graph).
+15. A Derived Property cannot have a circular definition (and so definitions form a directed acyclic graph).

 16. Alert Replicas will not be processed until Camera Alerts have finished processing.